-POI has implemented a comprehensive risk management program.
-As with any risk management program, the risk management program can not eliminate risk associated with the activities of the firm; however, POI's risk management program seeks to manage and mitigate risk to an acceptable level.
-The program identifies key risks of the firm and assigns risk tolerance limits.
-The program monitors and addresses the following risks across multiple time zones: market, operational, credit, treasury, capital, and liquidity.
-The Risk Management Unit (RMU) administers the firm's risk management program and procedures that includes (but is not limited to) controls set to limit the aforementioned areas of risk to the firm's tolerance limit, internal controls in regard to the handling of customer funds, approval process for transfers to affiliates, procedures for the evaluation of depositories and investment vehicles utilized, and a process for calculating the firm's targeted residual interest in customer segregated and secured funds.
-The Risk Management Program includes procedures and controls to monitor and detect various risk tolerance levels, detecting breaches of risk tolerance limits set by the firm, and alerting supervisors and senior management, as appropriate.
-Exceptions to risk tolerance limits are subject to written policies and procedures and may only be considered for review in extraordinary circumstances, and only following a thorough due diligence analysis and with the knowledge and approval of senior management.
-The program also includes annual training on various areas of customer funds, including proper handling of customer funds.
+POI has implemented a comprehensive Risk Management Program ("RMP").
+As with any risk management program, the RMP cannot fully eliminate risk associated with the activities of the Firm; however, POI's RMP seeks to manage and mitigate risk to an acceptable level.
+The RMP identifies key risks of the Firm and assigns risk tolerance limits.
+The RMP monitors and addresses the following risks: segregation, market, operational, credit, treasury, capital, and liquidity.
+The Risk Management Unit ("RMU") administers the Firm's RMP and procedures that includes (but is not limited to) controls set to limit the aforementioned areas of risk to the Firm's tolerance limit, internal controls in regard to the handling of customer funds, approval process for transfers to affiliates, procedures for the evaluation of depositories and investment vehicles utilized, and a process for calculating the Firm's targeted residual interest in customer segregated and secured funds.
+The RMP includes procedures and controls to monitor and detect various risk tolerance levels, to detect breaches of risk tolerance limits set by the Firm, and to alert supervisors and senior management, as appropriate.
+Exceptions to risk tolerance limits are documented and may only be considered for review in extraordinary circumstances, and only following a thorough due diligence analysis and with the knowledge and approval of senior management.
+The RMP also includes annual training on various areas of customer protection, including proper handling of customer funds.
 Senior management reviews and approves risk tolerance limits on a periodic basis.
-The firm provides written exposure reports to the Commodity Futures Trading Commission on a quarterly basis.
+The Firm provides written exposure reports to the CFTC on a quarterly basis.